allenhsieh/archivebatcheditor/README.md

 **Don't worry - YouTube is optional!** Your main app still works perfectly.

 **Common YouTube issues:**
-- **Rate limit hit:** YouTube gives you 10,000 searches per day.
-Wait 24 hours and cached results will work
+- **Quota exhausted:** YouTube API has daily limits.
+The app automatically detects quota exhaustion and stops immediately to preserve remaining quota
 - **No matches:** Not all Archive items have YouTube versions - totally normal!
 - **Wrong Channel ID:** Double-check it starts with `UC` and matches your actual channel